marksoliman3/Bill_Analyst_Agent/README.md

 For each bill, Bill Analyst produces:
 - A concise 5-sentence summary in plain language
-- Scores (0-2) across four key dimensions
+- Scores (0-2) across six key dimensions
+- Individual score columns for easy analysis and visualization
 - Detailed justifications for each score
 - Processing status and metadata
+- All original data from the input file preserved

 ## 🔒 Privacy & Security

 Bill Analyst runs entirely on your local machine.
 Your legislative data never leaves your computer except for secure API calls to the language model.

-## 📞 Support & Feedback

-For questions, feature requests, or bug reports, please open an issue on our GitHub repository or contact our support team at support@billanalyst.ai.

 ---